4 steps to calculate your net worth

 Mostly, your net worth is simple subtraction: your assets minus your liabilities.

 Assets are all of your stuff that has value, such as savings, investments, your home and vehicles.
-If you're Nicki Minaj, it's probably your jewelry, too.
+Don't forget to include any significant pieces of art or jewelry.

 Liabilities are your debts, including mortgages, credit card balances and loans of any kind.

-To determine your net worth, you'll need to start by coming up with lists of your assets and liabilities.
+To determine your net worth, you'll need to start by thinking about any assets and liabilities you have.

 You can include physical items like your car, although you may to leave off other things unless they have substantial value.